allevo/seqflow-js/packages/website/src/pages/Why.md

 From this point, I started thinking about what I liked and didn't like about the front-end world.
 The output of this thinking was the following list:
-- The component-based architecture allows the UI to split into small, reusable, and independent pieces.
-It enables the team to build a design system and reuse the components across the application (and applications).
+- I like the component-based architecture which allows the UI to split into small, reusable, and independent pieces.
+It enables the team to build a design system and reuse the components across the application (or applications).
-- The structure of the application logic follows the team logic without putting any constraint on it.
-So, the class, function, and enum usages are possible.
+- I prefer the project structure of the application logic follows the team logic without putting any constraint on it.
+So, the class, function, and enum usages are possible everywhere.
-- The async/await usage is a way to handle the asynchronous code.
+- I love the async/await usage: it is a way to handle the asynchronous code.
 In the past, the front-end code used callbacks after promises, but now, all browsers can use the async/await language feature.
 - The Typescript support is a way to reduce errors and improve code quality.
 Even if only some people like it, it is an excellent tool to enhance the code quality and let other developers understand the code and contribute to it.
 - The simplicity of integrating into other frameworks and supporting multiple versions on the same page without strange tricks.